gcanti/tcomb/GUIDE.md

 If you don't care of values you can use `enums.of(keys, name?)` where:

-*   `keys: Array<Str|Number> | Str` is the array of enums or a string where the enums are separated by spaces
+*   `keys: Array<string|number> | string` is the array of enums or a string where the enums are separated by spaces
-*   `name: ?Str` is an optional string useful for debugging purposes
+*   `name: ?string` is an optional string useful for debugging purposes

 ```js
 // values will mirror the keys